The Blog Social

 2. Run a speed test on your site using GTmetrix or Google PageSpeed Insights to get a baseline

-3. Optimize your largest images first—they’ll give you the biggest speed boost
+3. Optimise your largest images first—they’ll give you the biggest speed boost

-4. Set up a process for optimizing new images before uploading them
+4. Set up a process for optimising new images before uploading them

 Remember, a faster website means happier visitors, better SEO rankings, and potentially more conversions.
 It’s worth taking the time to get this right!